DocNow/docnow/docs/cloud/aws.md

 ## AWS Lightsail Service Provider

-The following is a step-by-step guide to installing DocNow using macOS.
+The following is a step-by-step guide to installing DocNow in AWS.
+The instructions currently use terminology for macOS.

 It is intended for anyone without prior experience.